Back to School Resources for Administrators, Teachers, and Mentors

-The Mentoring module is at the top of the EdHub page under “Bookmarks.”
+The Mentoring module is available at the top of the EdHub page under Bookmarks.

-We know we just threw a lot at you, but these resources will ultimately save you time.
+It might seem like a lot, but these resources will ultimately save you time.
 We’ve put these modules together so you can easily access and present this information as needed.
-And as always, if there’s anything we can do to support you in your implementation of NEE, please let us know.
-Contact the NEE field support personnel in your region – we’re here to help!
+And as always, if there’s anything we can do to support you in your implementation of NEE, please let us know by contacting us at firstname.lastname@example.org – we’re here to help!

 Thank you for being part of the Network for Educator Effectiveness.
-We look forward to working with you in 2019-20 to help educators grow, students learn, and schools improve.
-Have a GREAT start to the school year!
+We look forward to working with you in 2021-2022 to help educators grow, students learn, and schools improve.

 The Network for Educator Effectiveness (NEE) is a simple yet powerful comprehensive system for educator evaluation that helps educators grow, students learn, and schools improve.
 Developed by preK-12 practitioners and experts at the University of Missouri, NEE brings together classroom observation, student feedback, teacher curriculum planning, and professional development as measures of effectiveness in a secure online portal designed to promote educator growth and development.